-About CCG Physical Restraint Training
+About CCG Physical Intervention & Restraint Training

 One of the most critical components of de-escalation, crisis prevention and resolution, is the topic of physical restraint, physical restraint training, physical restraint types and how it applies to keep individuals safe at all times.

-For over 16 years CCG has been teaching a proprietary method of both verbal and physical de-escalation that includes restraint in mental health facilities, restraint in nursing environments, and the effective and efficient application of safe restraint holds that actually work to keep individuals safe, no matter the type of diagnosis or psychological challenges.
+Since 2004, CCG has been teaching a proprietary method of both verbal and physical de-escalation that includes restraint in mental health facilities, restraint in nursing environments, and the effective and efficient application of safe restraint holds that actually work to keep individuals safe, no matter the type of diagnosis or psychological challenges.

 While there are many types of physical restraint and types of physical restraint holds, the value of effective control and restraint training can’t be understated.
 There are roughly 35+ crisis prevention and intervention training companies throughout the United States that garner a bit of the industry attention, though there are only 4 organizations that truly make up the majority of highly effective and proven options in the industry today.
 The Crisis Consultant Group, Inc is one of those 4.